pianka-io/Warnet/readme.md

 **Save the us-east-2 AMI ID** - you'll need it for deployment.

-## Part 3: Deploy New AMI with Terraform
+## Part 3: Deploy New AMI with Terraform (not needed unless redeploying all of Warnet)

 ### 3.1 Update Terraform Configuration